Letting Go and Taking Control

 If you feel your human nature beginning to erode your newfound purposefulness and you allow fear of rejection and faith in all things Murphy to bring in the clouds…. stop a minute.
 Take a deep, cleansing breath and…

 Let go of all the things you cannot control.
 Let go of any fear and frustration that appeared… and breathe.
-Let go of other’s reactions.
+Other people’s reactions can be let go, too.
 Let go of outside influences that cause chaos in your day.
-Let it go, all of it.
+Let it go.
+All of it.

 Let it go… And breathe.

 Did you find a better realization of your influences and the things you are able to control?
 Maybe.
 Maybe not.

 But whether or not that exercise helped center you, we hope that you realize that there are things in life (and the job search) that you cannot possibly predict, control or directly influence.
 The Barrett Group’s recommendation is to observe, witness, and watch it go by (really, all of it).